Can We Stop Using Single People For Entertainment?

 Grab dinner, cue up Netflix, and start scrolling.
 Your food won’t even get cold before you find a show that takes people’s desire for partnership and twists it into a version of a Roman gladiator fight where no one dies.
 There’s no scenario too intense, no imposed “rules” of the “game” too outlandish.
 The entertainment world will make single people do anything — and they’ll let you watch.

-I’m speaking, of course, about The Bachelor, Love Is Blind, and any show that takes singlehood and exploits it for the entertainment of others.
+I’m speaking, of course, about Too Hot To Handle, Love Is Blind, and any show that takes singlehood and exploits it for the entertainment of others.
 Even typing Love Is Blind turned my stomach.
 If I told my family I was going to get engaged to and move in with a stranger after talking to him on the phone for a week, they’d have me committed.
 But film people doing the same thing, and we’ll binge it in a weekend.

 I wish I was just talking about television, but this happens in real life, too.
 In New York, there’s a thing called UpDating, which is a first date that happens live in front of an audience while the two people on the date are blindfolded.
 Earlier in the year, I received a PR email pitching me on UpDating, which said this: “Creators and co-hosts help things run smoothly and keep the audience laughing, on top of casting and matching up New York’s most eligible singles.”
 Did you catch that?
 They keep the audience laughing.
 At two single people who want partners.
 And who have no idea if the person sitting across from them is potentially that person, because they are wearing a blindfold while being laughed at.
 I acknowledge that some people might find this entertaining.
 What I’m saying is that every time they do, it breaks my heart.